88 Sights in Venice, Italy (with Map and Images)

 Wikipedia: Chiesa di Santa Maria Assunta detta I Gesuiti (IT)

 San Sebastiano is a church in Dorsoduro, Veneto.
 It contains a considerable part of Paolo Veronese's life's work.
-In the church there are also sculptures by Alessandro Vittoria, as well as Veronese's tomb on the left in front of the side altar.
+There are also sculptures by Alessandro Vittoria in the church, as well as Veronese's tomb on the left in front of the side altar.

-Since 2018, the Church of San Geremia has also held the title of Sanctuary of Santa Lucia.
+The Church of San Geremia since 2018 also holds the title of Sanctuary of Santa Lucia.
 It is located in Venice in the Cannaregio district.
-It is an important building of worship of medieval origin, rebuilt on several occasions but in its current form only between the eighteenth and nineteenth centuries.
-The property is full of works of art.
-It houses various illustrious relics on which stand the mortal remains of Saint Lucia of Syracuse, which arrived in the church in the nineteenth century, following the demolition of the church of Saint Lucia located on the site of the Venice railway station.
+It is an important place of worship of medieval origin, rebuilt on several occasions but in its current form only between the eighteenth and nineteenth centuries.
+The property is rich in works of art.
+It houses various illustrious relics on which the mortal remains of Saint Lucia of Syracuse stand out, which arrived in the church in the nineteenth century, following the demolition of the church of Santa Lucia located on the site of the Venice railway station.

 Wikipedia: Museo di Storia Naturale di Venezia Giancarlo Ligabue (IT)